Should I stay, or should I go?

 Add to this the ethical and moral code which most lawyers live and abide by and it’s no wonder when head-hunters call, the initial reaction is normally resistant.
 Even when you know instinctively that you don't see yourself in that firm long-term.

 So we thought we would write some key words of advice and factors to consider.
-These are taken from our experience of having seen, facilitated, witnessed and supported hundreds of successful long-term career moves at this level:
+These are taken from our experience of having seen, facilitated, witnessed and supported hundreds of successful long-term career and team moves:

 Firstly, lose the cloud.
 You can never make a clear decision when fear clouds your judgement.
 All of those fears and 'what ifs' may be valid.
 But if you live your life driven by fear you can’t grow, nor move forward to experience the amazing life-changing opportunities which often lie just on the other side.

 Fundamentally you have to make the right decision for you, your life and your career, because this is also the right decision for everyone else around you.
 As a specific example of this, if you’re not fully motivated and committed in your role, you won’t deliver to expectations nor fulfil your potential.
-Just ‘turning up’ to work or anything in life won’t create a rewarding experience for you or anyone around you - it only leads to disappointment.
+Just ‘turning up’ to work or anything in life won’t create a rewarding experience for you or anyone around you.
 It can be an uncomfortable experience allowing yourself to consider another opportunity, and it’s always easier to ‘stick with what you know’.
 But from discomfort most often comes growth.

 So.....you’re now open to considering your future free of fear.
-There will be so many questions you need to answer, but here’s some CORE questions to reflect on :
+There will be so many questions you need to answer, but here’s some CORE questions you need to ask yourself:

 2.Your employer: Can my current environment deliver on all of the above?
 Identify the blockers if there are some.
 What is it that I want from my relationship with my employer and do we share the same values and approach?
 Do I buy into their vision for the future and feel part of that?
 Can I see myself in this long-term?
 If there are things which I would ideally change, can they be realised in my current environment?